KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** InSidious

-**Description:** By default, there's no workbench on the planet Korriban, which can result in some tedious back-and-forth between planets if you want to switch out crystals or upgrade some armor.
+**Description:** By default, there's no workbench on Korriban, which can result in some tedious back-and-forth between planets if you want to switch out crystals or upgrade some armor.
 This mod fixes that.

 **Category & Tier:** Added Content / 3 - Suggested